 - Don't try to dye boiled eggs that have cracked.
 You'll just end up with a mess 🙂

 - Each of the recipes I've shared will dye at least a dozen eggs, but likely much more than that!
-Just do them in small batches.
+Just do them in small batches Just do them in small batches to make a variety of eggs for the Easter Bunny!

 - You can get almost any desired color or shade, depending on how long you let the eggs rest in the dye.
 For all of my recipes, I did them for 8 hours.
-But you can get lighter colors in shorter amounts of time or possibly deepened the colors with longer soaking times.
+But you can get lighter colors in shorter amounts of time or possibly deepen the colors with longer soaking times.
+See the FAQ above for notes on the vinegar.

 - For some recipes that require boiling your ingredients for longer periods of time, you can start with raw eggs and boil them with the ingredients (such as the beet dye or the blackberry dye).